dcaliskan777/Stocks-analysis/Written_Report_VBA_Challange.md

 >
 > End If

-This is the central portion of the script.
+This is the central part of the code.
 If the statement "Cells(j, 1).Value = currentTicker" is False then j'th row is the first row of the next ticker and j-1'th row is the last row of the previous one.
 This allows us to identify all olutcomes that we need, import them in correct cells and initilize the variables correctly for the next ticker.
 Notes that the order of sentences after "Else" is important.

 This reasoning might create a problem in the last row (last row of the last ticket).
 In order to avoid this problem I decided to add a fake row at the end of the sheet of the selected year as